SubbuRamanathan/ai-chatbot-for-sitecore-xp/README.md

 * Choose Azure Blob Storage(if you will need to index files as well) or Azure Cognitive Search(if it will be only content) as data source
 * Create the necessary elements prompted by the tool like Azure Blob Storage, Azure Cognitive Search, Search Index, etc., and complete the setup.
 Ensure to review the created Azure Resources and configure them based on Azure Security Best Practices
 * Customize and deploy this Sitecore Powershell Module in your Sitecore instance by following the steps described in the next section
+* Implement Security Best Practices like using Private Endpoints, migrating from Key-based authentication to [Role-based Access Control](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/eliminate-dependency-on-key-based-authentication-in-azure/ba-p/3821880), etc.
-* Publish all content items that are necessary for the Chatbot to populate the Azure Cognitive Search Index
+* Publish all content items necessary for the Chatbot to populate the Azure Cognitive Search Index.
+You could publish the respective individual item or the parent item along with subitems for indexing.
 * Validate the chat experience within the Azure AI Studio
 * Deploy the chat experience as a new Web App or Power Virtual Agent bot from the Chat section
 * Embed the chat experience within your website